SmartBear/ready-3scale-plugin/README.md

 ready-3scale-plugin
 ===================

-A plugin for Ready!
-API that allows you to import APIs directly from a 3Scale hosted developer portal.
+A plugin for ReadyAPI that allows you to import APIs directly from a 3Scale hosted developer portal.

 Installation
 ------------

-Install the plugin via the integrated Plugin Repository available via the Plugin Manager in SoapUI Pro 5.X or Ready!
-API 1.X
+Install the plugin via the integrated Plugin Repository available via the Plugin Manager in SoapUI Pro 5.X or ReadyAPI 1.X

 Build it yourself